jamiewilbraham/azure-docs/articles/cognitive-services/Translator/tutorial-build-flask-app-translation-synthesis.md

 > [!TIP]
 > If the changes you've made aren't showing up, or the app doesn't work the way you expect it to, try clearing your cache or opening a private/incognito window.

 That's it, you have a working app that performs translations, analyzes sentiment, and synthesized speech.
 Press **CTRL + c** to kill the app.
-Be sure to check out the other [Azure Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/).
+Be sure to check out the other [Azure Cognitive Research Technologies](https://docs.microsoft.com/azure/cognitive-services/).

 ## Get the source code